back to Home

 • An investment case to attract insurers, banks, government and impact investors for Phase 2

-This first phase is scheduled to take roughly 18 months across five stages:
+Phase 1 is scheduled to take roughly 18 months across five stages:

 1. Project Inception